Ten principles of digital cataloguing

 Open up collection materials with an Application Programming Interface (API)

 APIs allow digital systems to communicate with each other without the need for data preparation.
 Use an API to provide direct access to collection information.
 An open API is a publicly available entryway into a piece of (otherwise private) software.
 A closed API is only accessible to authorized users from within the organization.
 Museums can use an open API to grant public admittance to their MDS – a great tool for open access.
-All Nagivating.art solutions include an open API with robust permissions features.
+All Nagivating.art solutions include API access with robust permissions features.

 Extend data reach and lifespan